deyama2012/rubiks-cube/README.md

 - Use '_Undo all_' to revert all moves according to the move history
 - Use '_Clear history_' to clear move history
 - Use '_Scramble_' to randomize the cube
-- Use '_Seq_' buttons to permorm predefined sequences of moves, required to solve the cube
+- Use '_Seq_' buttons to perform predefined sequences of moves, required to solve the cube

 ## Features